 Milton Friedman (July 31, 1912 – November 16, 2006) was an American economist, statistician, and author who taught at the University of Chicago for more than three decades.
 He was a recipient of the Nobel Memorial Prize in Economic Sciences, and is known for his research on consumption analysis, monetary history and theory, and the complexity of stabilization policy.
 As a leader of the Chicago school of economics, he influenced the research agenda of the economics profession.

-- 2,075,640 all-time users
+- 3,340,948 all-time readers

 - 11 Amazing Examples of Disruptive Technology

 - What Is Social Marketing?
 And How Does It Work?

 - 43 of Britain's Oldest Companies, From Rolls-Royce to Burberry, Still in Business After 100-Years

 - 6 Key Attitudes and Behaviors of Successful Leaders

 - 17 Great Examples of Effective Leadership and Strategy

 - Five Fundamental Principles From Adam Grant's "Give and Take" Book